spencermountain/compromise/README.markdown

    }]
 ```
 ####Tokenization
-in post-processing, neighbours with the same part of speech are merged together (It skips this if there is punctuation involved).
+neighbours with the same part of speech are merged together (It skips this if there is punctuation involved).
 To turn this off, set options= {dont_combine:true}
 ```javascript
 nlp.pos("tony hawk won")
 //tony hawk   NN